torqueforge/rentpath-2015-april/outline_day_1.md

 - Continue to make the the first part of the strings the same using `amount` and `container` methods.

+- Add action method.
+You need the number argument.

+#### successor

+When number is 0, number-1 doesn't fare so well as a parameter to amount.
+Students will often want to add a third branch to `amount` for number == -1, but ask that they resist that urge, promise them that there is a concept lurking which will obviate the need to add a 3rd conditional branch to `amount`.
+Also, we don't know this yet, but there is value in keeping these extracted methods in the same shape.

+- How can we make them a little more alike? `amount(99)`
+- What happens if you send 99 to amount?
+You end up with `amount(99)` and `amount(number-1)`.

+These are essentially the same thing, but the parameter represents a concept.
+Just like we've been doing, the first thing we do is give it a name.
+Let's name that concept and send a message for it.

+- When you're on x number verse, what is the next verse?
+50/49, 5/4, etc. Keep doing that until they say the concept is 'next'.

+Unfortunately, 'next' is a keyword. :) If you were a Fixnum in Ruby, what message do you send to get the adjacent number. `succ` and `pred` - since we're counting down, probably `successor` because `succ` is such a terrible name.
+Actually it's a completely appropriate name from a meta standpoint.
+It's difficult to isolate this concept, but the refactoring rules bring us to it.
+We didn't have to figure it out, we just needed to resist the temptation to do too much. `amount(99)` is the key.
+This approach might not be the first thing you think of until you get used to following and trusting the refactoring rules.
+Our desire to leap toward the hard problems and discount the simple ones often leads us to miss these kinds of abstractions.

 **OFFICE HOURS*